Learn more about the people in the IR Online Program Office

 Shaine Melnick prepares and motivates online graduate students in the School of International Service to set and achieve career goals.
 As Career Advisor for Online Programs, Shaine develops and implements a comprehensive set of professional development activities to occur over the length of the Master of Arts in International Relations and Executive Master of International Service programs.
 Her specialities include career development, career advising, resume writing, program development, project management, event planning, relationship building, organizational partnerships, marketing strategy, strategic communications, and higher education.
 Prior to joining the AU team, Shaine worked in career services at The George Washington University's Elliott School of International Affairs and the University of California, Irvine.
 Shaine also managed and developed the capabilities of the membership team at PBS SoCaL, focusing on strategic communications, mid-level fundraising, and donor engagement strategy.
 Shaine holds a M.Ed. in Postsecondary Administration and Student Affairs from the University of Southern California and a B.S. in Advertising from the University of Florida.

-As the executive programs advisor, Amy serves as the primary academic advisor for students in the Master of International Service (MIS) program.
+As the executive programs advisor, Amy serves as the primary academic advisor for students in the Master of International Service (MIS) and the Master of Arts in Social Enterprise (SE) programs.
 Previously, she worked in the SIS Graduate Advising office as the advising coordinator, where she was directly involved in student communications and supporting academic records maintenance.
 Amy brings with her the first-hand experience of having completed a graduate degree in SIS, as she earned her MA in international development.
 She holds a BA in international political economy and policy studies from the University of Wisconsin-Madison.

 Julia Throop joins American University after five years of experience in the field of international education and administration.
 A Boston native, Julia spent four years working overseas in Shanghai, China and is fluent in Mandarin Chinese.
 Her past experience includes writing as a contributing editor for the Boston Phoenix and Bostonian magazine.
 She is an avid reader and enjoys hiking, camping, and exploring outdoors.